United States military buildup in the Caribbean during Operation Southern Spear: Escalation

 Hegseth ordered the supercarrier deployed to Latin America on 24 October.
 According to The Washington Post, it is "the world's largest aircraft carrier" and its deployment "signaled a major expansion of [the] military campaign against 'Transnational Criminal Organizations' in Latin America".
 The New York Times reported it "carries about 5,000 sailors and has more than 75 attack, surveillance and support aircraft, including F/A-18 fighters".
 The Ford's full air wing is reportedly embarked.
 Though its escort typically includes five Arleigh Burke class destroyers—USS Winston S. Churchill, USS Bainbridge, USS Mahan, USS Forrest Sherman and USS Mitscher—as of 8 November the USS Forrest Sherman and Mitscher were still operating independently in other areas of the globe (such as the Red Sea).

-On 26 October, a Russian aircraft under US sanctions landed in Venezuela "after a circuitous route over Africa to avoid Western airspace, according to Flightradar24".
-The Washington Post wrote that Maduro had written to Russia's Vladimir Putin, asking for help with "defensive radars, military aircraft repairs and potentially missiles", and that Maduro had contacted "China and Iran, soliciting military assistance and equipment to strengthen the country’s defenses".
+On 26 October, a Russian Il-76 transport aircraft under US sanctions landed in Venezuela "after a circuitous route over Africa to avoid Western airspace, according to Flightradar24".
+The aircraft carried Pantsir-S1 and Buk-M2E air defense systems, according to a Russian official.